manish-singh2/SmartVote_dApp/README.md

 ### Running Project
 Step 1 - Setting up Environment
-Instead of developing the app against the live Ethereum blockchain, we have used an in-memory blockchain (think of it as a blockchain simulator) called testrpc.
+Instead of developing the app against the live Ethereum blockchain, we have used an in-memory blockchain (think of it as a blockchain simulator) called testrpc or you can use ganache Truffle suite download it in you pc.

 ```
 npm install ethereumjs-testrpc web3